webhintio/hint/packages/rule-typescript-config/README.md

 `typescript-config` contains rules to check if your TypeScript configuration has the most recommended configuration.

-## Why is this important?

-If you are building an app or a website using TypeScript, you need to be sure the configuration file is valid.

-## How to use this rule?

 To use it you will have to install it via `npm`:

 ```bash